 If you find yourself nodding to the above written paragraph, you my friend are undergoing that transformation.
 Good luck for your future endeavours.

-Incase you are still reading me rant about adulthood and growing up.
-You are curious.
+Incase you are still reading me rant about adulthood and growing up despite the caution, You are curious.
 I like you, you little rebel.
 Thank you for bearing with this little random outburst of mine.

 Signing off.
 The little kid at heart.